• Home

 Easy Pork Carnitas

-Published: Jun 1, 2022 by Kim This post may contain affiliate links.
+Published: Jun 1, 2022 · Modified: May 19, 2025 by Kim Strawn This post may contain affiliate links.
+Leave a Comment

 This easy to make Mexican recipe will be a favorite at your house.
 The best part?
 It doesn't heat up your kitchen and it is so simple to put together!
 Easy Pork Carnitas made in the roaster - you will love it!